johannesbottcher/templateConfusion/ourFamousThesisTemplate.md

 ----------

-That were some of the bits i found *interesting*.
+Those were some of the bits i found *interesting*.

-The template is quite famous, it was provided in the original form on [latex templates](http://www.latextemplates.com/template/masters-doctoral-thesis).
+The template is quite famous, it was provided in the original form on [LaTeX templates](http://www.latextemplates.com/template/masters-doctoral-thesis).
 In the meantime that one was renamed and cleaned up a little bit.
 [Overleaf](https://www.overleaf.com/latex/templates/template-for-a-masters-slash-doctoral-thesis/mkzrzktcbzfl#.ViPmIqf35z0)